 Option 4: Involve your employees

-The intranet is intended for the employees, so it only makes sense that they should have some say in the naming process.
+The intranet is intended for the employees.
+It therefore makes sense that they should have some say in the naming process.
 No matter which approach you choose, be it one of the aforementioned or a completely different one, you should always involve your employees in some way.

 You can involve your colleagues in the following ways: